jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

   .toEither { ApiError as DefaultError }
 ```

-But implementation of our extension function could more universal:
+But implementation of our extension function could be more universal:

 ```kotlin
 fun <T> Single<T>.toTry(): Single<Try<T>> =